An appeal to reopen the Pike River royal commission so fresh evidence can be heard has been dismissed by the High Court.

 A lawyer assisting the inquiry had sought statements from the three - technical services manager Udo Renk and middle managers Terry Moynihan and Greg Borichevsky - after public hearings ended in April.

-Justice Young noted the commission had said it would provide opportunity for the men to respond to any proposed adverse comment before the release of their report, which was due to be provided to the Governor-General by November 28.
+He noted the commission had said it would provide opportunity for the men to respond to any proposed adverse comment before the release of their report, which was due to be provided to the Governor-General by November 28.

-He also said there was no reason to delay the release of the report.
+Justice Young also said there was no reason to delay the release of the report.